pro4tlzz/Riivolution-Wiimmfi/README.md

-# Riivolution-Wiimmfi
-Play Maio Kart Wii online with Wiimmfi through Riivolution
-Prequesitories:
-Valid Mario Kart Wii game disc (PAL)
-Riivolution Channel
-Internet Connection
-Patched Main.dol & Static.Rel
-Av version loads main.dol and StaticR.rel from different directory.
-Adapted from CTGPR V1.03
-Requires CTGPR/MYSTUFF
-# Project Title
+#Riivolution through Wiimmfi

-XML files to load patched Wiimmfi files to play Maio Kart Wii Online
+XML files to load patched Wiimmfi files to play Maio Kart Wii Online from Riivolution

 ## Getting Started

 Download to the XML file to /riivolution on your SD Card